67 Sights in Erfurt, Germany (with Map and Images)

 The Roman Catholic branch church of St. Martin is located in the Dittelstedt district of the Thuringian state capital Erfurt.
 It is a branch church of the parish of St. Nikolaus Erfurt-Melchendorf in the Erfurt deanery of the Diocese of Erfurt.
 It bears the patronage of St. Martin of Tours.

 The Hirschgarten is a partly park-like green space in the old town of Erfurt.
 It was the first public green space in the city.
-Today it is a "park duo" consisting of the historic Hirschgarten from the 18th century and a part to the west of it, which was designed on demolition site in the years 2007 to 2009.
+Today it consists of the historic Hirschgarten from the 18th century and an adjoining part to the west, which was redesigned on a demolition site in the years 2007 to 2009.

 The New Synagogue is the synagogue of Erfurt, the capital of Thuringia, Germany.
 It is located on Juri-Gagarin-Ring and is the only (used) synagogue in Thuringia and one of only two synagogues built in GDR times.
 It serves as a prayer room for the Jewish State Community of Thuringia, which has around 850 members.
 In addition to her, there are the old and the small synagogue in Erfurt, both of which are no longer used for church services.